 Instead, I prefer to be a social drinker, someone who enjoys wine at an evening meal, a cold beer at a baseball game, a margarita during a girls’ night out.
 And from time to time I find it helpful to stop and think about the when, why, and how much.

-For that reason, I don’t drink on Mondays.
-Sometimes I’d like to, but I’ve decided that for at least one day during the week, I need to rest from the dinnertime wine I drink on the other six days.
+For that reason, I choose not to drink every day, and I made a rule never to drink on Mondays.
+At least one day during the week, I rest from the dinnertime wine I may sip on the other days.
 I don’t think I have a drinking problem.
 But I’m trying to figure out when fun, take-the-edge-off drinking becomes serious drinking — like it did for my mother.

 According to experts on addictive behavior, the decision to take a routine break may have already put me on a healthier track.
-Most suggest that maintaining self-awareness and having personal guidelines is key to having a healthy relationship with alcohol.
-Since that’s easier said than done, the following are some more expert insights to help you keep a clear head about drinking.
+Most suggest that maintaining self-awareness and having personal guidelines are key to having a healthy relationship with alcohol.
+That’s easier said than done, so I connected with some experts to glean their insights for keeping a clear head about drinking.

 Mindfulness and Moderation

-“It’s all about awareness and experiencing what you are doing,” agrees Marc David, MA, a nutritional psychologist and founder-director of the Boulder, Colo.–based Institute for the Psychology of Eating.
-“Enjoying powerful substances like caffeine, sugar and alcohol doesn’t have to be bad, as long as you are aware if it hurts or hinders you.”
+“It’s all about awareness and experiencing what you are doing,” agrees Marc David, MA, a nutritional psychology expert and founder of the Boulder, Colo.–based Institute for the Psychology of Eating.
+“Enjoying powerful substances like caffeine, sugar, and alcohol doesn’t have to be bad, as long as you are aware if it hurts or hinders you.”

 For most adults, one drink can have the pleasant effect of reducing perceived stress, quieting mental chatter, maybe even loosening up creative impulses.
-And many studies have suggested that a daily drink may also positively affect bodily health.
-“Benefits can include a lower risk of cardiovascular disease and stroke, a lower risk of developing dementia with advancing age, and some increase in longevity,” according to Amitava Dasgupta, PhD, author of The Science of Drinking (Rowman & Littlefield, 2011).
+And many studies have suggested that a daily drink may also improve bodily health.
+“Benefits can include a lower risk of cardiovascular disease and stroke, a lower risk of developing dementia with advancing age, and some increase in longevity,” according to Amitava Dasgupta, PhD, author of The Science of Drinking.

-So what is moderate drinking, exactly?
-According to the National Institute of Alcohol Abuse and Alcoholism (NIAAA), moderate alcohol use is defined as up to two drinks a day for adult men and one drink a day for adult women.
+So, what is moderate drinking, exactly?
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), moderate alcohol use is de ned as up to two drinks a day for adult men and one drink a day for adult women.
 (One drink equals one 12-ounce bottle of beer, one 5-ounce glass of wine, or 1.5 ounces of 80-proof, distilled spirits.)
-Any more than that the NIAAA considers “heavy” or “at-risk drinking.”
+The NIAAA considers any more than that to be “heavy” or “at-risk drinking.”

 Still, no single guideline applies to everyone or every situation.
 “Risk factors are variable and people should respect their individual makeup,” says Wilkens.
 People who suffer from depression or have a family history of alcoholism are at higher risk of developing a drinking problem.
 Drinking on an empty stomach is different from drinking with a meal.
 For some people, even one glass of wine is enough to disturb their sleep.